 The sunny skies will be perfect to get a tan as you sunbathe on the pristine beach.
 You can also cool off from the afternoon heat under a sun umbrella.
 Maldives’ seabed is home to extensive columns of barrier reefs.
 To watch the colourful corals up close, you can snorkel and explore the house reed close to the sandbank.

-Your half day sandbank package in The Maldives includes snorkelling equipment, buoyancy aid and the fees of a snorkelling guide.
-If you have never snorkelled before, this is your golden chance to learn a new skill!
+Your half day sandbank package in The Maldives includes snorkeling equipment, buoyancy aid and the fees of a snorkeling guide.
+If you have never snorkeled before, this is your golden chance to learn a new skill!

 Those who are comfortable in the clear waters can also swim to their heart’s content.
 After you are pleasantly spent, relish a Maldivian lunch spread served on the sandbank.
 The expansive views of the azure ocean and the cerulean sky meeting it on the horizon – a beach side picnic for half a day cannot get any better!